 and sisters, added to the overall romantic mood of the wedding, my dream lady eventually accepted!

-I'm sorry to say that she's not nearly as taken with me as I am with her--although
+I'm sorry to say that she was not nearly as taken with me as I am was her--although

 one really cannot blame her.
 She is so stately and beautiful while I (try as I

 might) am very down-to-earth and certainly not, shall we say, 'conventionally handsome.'